 DIRECTORY: Our membership directory has been modified to include special info relevant during this time (delivery, online ordering, etc.).
 We are also including links to other area resources, we're all in this together!
 Please visit the directory here.
 (And if you are a member needing to add your information, please log in and do so.
 Email Leslie if you need help, or just send along your info and we'll get it in there.)

-SOCIAL MEDIA: We developed the following social media graphic that can be shared.
-You can download the graphic HERE and we encourage you to share, share, share.
+SOCIAL MEDIA: We developed the following social media graphics that can be shared.
+You can download the graphic HERE and HERE and we encourage you to share, share, share.
+Tag your posts with #StayHome and #KeepLouisvilleWeird.
 We want people to stay safe while supporting their local businesses!

 MARKETING YOUR OWN BUSINESS: During these unprecedented times when “social distancing” is